zenphantom/ml-git/docs/mlgit_commands.md

   repository.

 Options:
-  --dataset TEXT                  Link dataset entity name to this model set
+  --dataset NOT EMPTY STRING  Link a dataset entity name to this model set
-                                  version.
+                              version
-  --labels TEXT                   Link labels entity name to this model set
+  --labels NOT EMPTY STRING   Link a labels entity name to this model set
-                                  version.
+                              version
   --version INTEGER RANGE     Set the version number of the artifact.
 This
-                                  number must be in the range 0 to 999999999.
+                              number must be in the range 0-999999999.
-  -m, --message TEXT              Use the provided <msg> as the commit
+  -m, --message TEXT          Use the provided <msg> as the commit message.
-                                  message.
   --fsck                      Run fsck after command execution.
   --wizard                    Enable the wizard to request information when
                               needed.
   --verbose                   Debug mode
 ```

 Example: